markocupic/service-link-bundle/README.md

 # Contao Service Links
 ![Frontend](docs/frontend.png)

-This extension for Contao CMS offers a content element with which service links can be placed on your website.
-FontAwesome icons can be selected as icons.
+This extension for [Contao CMS](https://contao.org) offers a content element with which service links can be placed on your website.
+[FontAwesome](https://fontawesome.com/) icons can be selected in the backend.
-In addition to the title and text, a counter can also be added.
+In addition to the title and the text, a [counter](https://inorganik.github.io/countUp.js) can also be added to your website.

 ## Backend
 ![Frontend](docs/backend.png)